 Coming together to celebrate and reflect is at the heart of the daily rhythm of our school.
 Our rich musical tradition sets exceptionally high standards; we are continually amazed by how the children respond to this challenge.
 As a result, worship in Horfield is rooted in the musical tradition of the Church, both ancient and modern.
-We have a dynamic and deep partnership with Horfield Parish Church; the Clergy lead weekly assemblies and are respected and familiar figures in the school.
+We have a dynamic and deep partnership with Horfield Parish Church; the Clergy lead weekly worships and are respected and familiar figures in the school.

 Prayer Space at Horfield School

 Did you know that Horfield School has a dedicated Prayer Space?
 We are really proud to offer a dedicated space for children to reflect and pray.
 The Prayer Space is on the second floor of the school, close to the Year 4 classrooms.
 It is open to children of all faiths and none as a place to spend time thinking or responding to questions.

 In 2016 the School Association generously offered £500 to make Prayer Space an even more vibrant and attractive room for all children.
 A parent, working with children from our Collective Worship Council, used her incredible artistic skills to make it a place that feels calm and inspiring.